nasa/mmt/README.md

 ### Running a local CMR proxy

 The local CMR uses ports instead of the routes you see in production.
-So you also need to start the graphql proxy found within this repo for the local cmr-graphql to succesfully talk to local CMR.
+So you also need to start the graphql proxy found within this repo for the local cmr-graphql to successfully talk to local CMR.

 After opening a new terminal within the MMT repo, run this command: